robert/robert.github.com/_posts/2020-02-05-wacom-drawing-tablets-track-name-of-every-application-you-open.md

 ## Chapter 6: Conclusion

 In some ways it feels unfair to single out Wacom.
-This isn't the dataset that's going to tip us into full, 1984-style surveillance capitalism.
+This isn't the dataset that's going to complete the embrace of full, totalitarian surveillance capitalism.
 Nonetheless, it's still deeply obnoxious.
 A device that is essentially a mouse has no legitimate reasons to make HTTP requests of any sort.
 Maybe Wacom could hide in the sweet safety of murky territory if they released some sort of mobile app integration or a weekly personal usage report that required this data, but until then I'm happy to classify them as an obligingly clear case of nefariousness.

 Nonetheless, I'm not about to incinerate my Wacom tablet and buy a different one.
 These things are expensive, and privacy is hard to put a price on.
-If you too have a Wacom tablet, open up the "Wacom Desktop Center" and click around until you find a way to disable the "Wacom Experience Program".
+If you too have a Wacom tablet (presumably this tracking is enabled for all of their models), open up the "Wacom Desktop Center" and click around until you find a way to disable the "Wacom Experience Program".
 Then the next time you're buying a tablet, remember that Wacom tries to track every app you open, and consider giving another brand a go.

 ----